shihabmi7/rest_webservice/README.md

 ## Introduction:
 If you are interested to do everything from scratch then go through the following steps:
 * Create a dynamic web project in eclipse.
-* You need jery jar files to write a Jersy based REST web service.
+* You need jersy jar files to write a Jersy based REST web service.
 You can downlaod jersy jar files from  https://jersey.java.net/download.html.
 However, I have already downloaded and put them into project's /lib folder
 * You have to change the default web.xml file to register Jersey as Servlet dispatcher.
 I have already done it.
 * I have used Apache Tomcat 7.0 Server.